Loule95450/datagouv-mcp/README.md

 ### Automated Tests with pytest

-Run the tests with pytest:
+Run the tests with pytest (these cover helper modules; the MCP server wiring is best exercised via the MCP Inspector):

 ```shell
 # Run all tests